 The Master of Arts in Education, Reading Education degree program prepares highly-qualified reading specialists for K-12 students.
 Through courses in literacy and language development, diagnostic and prescriptive reading, and assessment and literacy instruction, candidates in the Master of Arts in Education, Reading Education program develop knowledge, skills, dispositions, and professional attitudes that empower them to become lifelong learners and exemplary educational leaders inside and outside K-12 learning contexts.
-The MAEd program in Reading Education is aligned with professional standards commensurate with the Interstate Teacher Assessment and Support Consortium (InTASC), the National Council for the Accreditation of Teacher Education (NCATE), the North Carolina Department of Public Instruction (NCDPI), and National Board Professional Teaching Standards (NBPTS).
-The Master of Arts in Education (MAEd) program in Reading Education is an accredited program by the National Council for the Accreditation of the Accredited program by the National Council for the Accreditation is an accredited program by the National Council for the Accreditation of Teacher Education Department of Public Instruction (NCATE) and by the North Carolina Department of Public Instruction (NCATE) and by the North Carolina Department of Public Instruction (NCATE) and by the North Carolina Department of Public Instruction (NCATE) and by the North Carolina Department of Public Instruction (NCATE) and by the North Carolina Department of Public Instruction (NCATE) and by the North Carolina Department of Public Instruction (NCATE) and by the North Carolina Department of Public Instruction (NCATE) and by the North Carolina Department of Public Instruction (NCDPI).
+The MAEd program in Reading Education is aligned with professional standards commensurate with the Interstate Teacher Assessment and Support Consortium (InTASC), the National Council for the Accreditation of Teacher Education (NCATE), the North Carolina Department of Public Instruction (MCDPI), and National Board Professional Teaching Standards (NBPTS).
+The Master of Arts in Education (MAEd) program in Reading Education is an accredited program by the National Council for the Accreditation of Teacher Education (NCATE) and by the North Carolina Department of Public Instruction (NCDPI).